grafana/metrictank/docs/metrics.md

 * `idx.memory.update.ok`:
 the number of successful updates to the memory idx
 * `idx.metrics_active`:
-the amount of currently known metrics in the index
+the number of currently known metrics in the index
 * `mem.to_iter`:
 how long it takes to transform in-memory chunks to iterators
 * `memory.bytes.obtained_from_sys`:
-the amount of bytes currently obtained from the system by the process.
+the number of bytes currently obtained from the system by the process.
 This is what the profiletrigger looks at.
 * `memory.bytes_allocated_on_heap`:
 a gauge of currently allocated (within the runtime) memory.
 * `memory.gc.cpu_fraction`: